Volue-Public/energy-mesh-python/docs/source/mesh_session.rst

 When a session has been created the user can interact with the Mesh object model, search for and retrieve data (like time series or information about object) and perform calculations using :doc:`functions <mesh_functions>` among other things.

 If the connection is lost it is possible to reconnect to the server and attach to a open session using a session identifier.
-If a user does not close a session manually it will time out and be closed after a specific time, but this might steal resources and should be avoided.
+If a user does not close a session manually it will time out and will be closed after a specific time, but this might steal resources and should be avoided.

 Trying to connect to a session with a session id that is no longer valid will result in a error.